morsh3d/ensemble-helper/README.md

 5.)
 The roles should be shown on the screen, each person should clearly know their role

-Used [this](https://github.com/yfm-po/PomodoroTimer-chromeExtension) repo as boilerplate.
+Used [this](https://github.com/yfm-po/PomodoroTimer-chromeExtension) repo as a starting point.

 WIP